stratiteq/training.knockout/Material.markdown

 <h2 data-bind="text: $root.myName"></h2>
 ```
 #### $data
-Data refers to the current context which might seem weird, but sometimes you need to reference the context object itself instead of a property on it. $data and $root refers to the same object on the top level (outside any other context).
+$data refers to the current context which might seem weird, but sometimes you need to reference the context object itself instead of a property on it. $data and $root refers to the same object on the top level (outside any other context).
 ```javascript
 ko.applyBindings({
   texts: ko.observableArray(['item 1','item 2']),